target/row-types/examples/RowCSV.md

       makeField val l = let lookupList = zip header val in maybe (Left $ "Missing field " ++ show l) fromField $ L.lookup (T.pack $ show l) lookupList
 ```
 Let's walk through this one line by line too.
-In the type signature, we're demanding that the extensible record that we're parsing
+In the type signature, we're
+demanding that the extensible record that we're parsing have unique labels for
-have unique labels for every field---it wouldn't make sense to have two different
+every field---it wouldn't make sense to have two different fields with the same
-fields with the same name---and that each field has a `FromField` instance.
+name---and that each field has a `FromField` instance.
+The second line is just
-The second line is just dealing with commas and lines, and the third line is dealing
-with bad input.
+dealing with commas and lines, and the third line is dealing with bad input.
+On
-On the fourth line, we separate the header from the rest of the lines.
-We then call
+the fourth line, we separate the header from the rest of the lines.
+We then
-the inner function `makeRecord` on each of the lines and sequence the results.
+call the inner function `makeRecord` on each of the lines and sequence the
-The sixth line defines `makeRecord`, which uses the `fromLabelsA` (`A` for Applicative)
+results.
+The sixth line defines `makeRecord`, which uses the `fromLabelsA` (`A`
-functions to construct a row-type record based on its field names.
-This in turn
+for Applicative) function to construct a row-type record based on its field
-uses the `makeField` function, which takes the csv line and the label and returns
+names.
+This in turn uses the `makeField` function, which takes the csv line and
-either a `Left` error message if parsing fails or a `Right` value if it succeeds.
+the label and returns either a `Left` error message if parsing fails or a
-Parsing is simply looking  up the field name (`T.pack $ show l`) in the line and
+`Right` value if it succeeds.
+Parsing is simply looking  up the field name
-calling `fromField` on it.
+(`T.pack $ show l`) in the line and calling `fromField` on it.

 Of course, we could probably do something smarter here than doing a lookup in a
 linked list---using a `Map` comes to mind---but we're going for simplicity over
 efficiency for now.

-Lastly, we can convert a value of type `Rec ρ` to a native Haskell data type with
+Lastly, we can convert a value of type `Rec ρ` to a native Haskell data type
-the row-types built-in `toNative`.
-(We will go one step further and use the restricted
+with the row-types built-in `toNative`.
+(We will go one step further and use
-function `toNativeExact`, which forces the record to have the exact same fields as
+the restricted function `toNativeExact`, which forces the record to have the
-the native data type, because this helps with type inference.)
+exact same fields as the native data type, because this helps with type
+inference.)
 This lets us write a general `fromCSV` function:

 ```haskell
 fromCSV :: forall t ρ.